Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 You can also turn your brand’s color palette into a one-click color theme in Visme, which will show up in the color themes tab in the editor.
 This technique will not only keep your content on brand, but all other projects created by your team.

-We recommend keeping color theory and color psychology principles in mind when choosing colors for your white paper design.
-Using clashing colors can negatively impact your brand image, as well as make your white paper difficult to read.
+We recommend keeping color theory and color psychology principles in mind when choosing colors for your design.
+Using clashing colors can negatively impact your brand image, as well as make it difficult for stakeholders or readers to read.

 7. Make Your Data Beautiful